CartoDB/carto-selfhosted/README.md

 2. Update to the latest version `git pull`
 3. Run `./install.sh`.
 If some new configuration is needed the script will inform you
 4. Run `docker-compose up -d`
+5. If there are open sesions in web browsers they should refresh the page.
+Otherwise they might get errors